Editorial Note (Updated May 2026):

 Focusing significant resources on a ball size trial without conclusive scientific backing risks presenting the governing body as prioritizing a minor, unproven variation over these systemic, urgent crises:

 - Player Welfare: Addressing alarmingly high injury rates and the disproportionate risk of severe knee injuries.
-World Rugby must prioritize dedicated research into female-specific issues, including ACL injury prevention and recovery, concussion protocols, and pelvic floor health.
+World Rugby must prioritize dedicated research into women-specific issues, including ACL injury prevention and recovery, concussion protocols, and pelvic floor health.

 - Pathways and Resources: Investing strategically in grassroots participation and providing consistent, quality coaching and resources at the club level.